March for Jesus: History

+In 1994, it was held as a global event, taking place in about 170 countries on the same date with 12 million participants.

+In 2019, it gathered 3 million people in São Paulo, Brazil, one of the largest Christian gatherings in the world.

+The event's theology has been critiqued for its "emphasis on 'reclaiming the ground' by taking authority over territorial spirits", a concept part of strategic-level spiritual warfare.

 By country

 Brazil

 In order to gather faithful from various Christian denominations, the March for Jesus is organized by the Church Reborn in Christ, Brazil (with the participation of other Neo-Pentecostal groups), the event brings to the street the churches, which march behind electric trios.
 With the participation of several states of Brazil, caravans (name designated to groups of travelers, pilgrims) from various places gather.
-Between 1994 and 2000 it was held as a global event, taking place in about 170 countries on the same date.
-The caravans meet at a certain point and go "marching" to the place where a stage is located for eventual shows, as occurred in São Paulo on May 31, 2018, In the year 2019, the event will take place on June 20, 2019; With departure 10 hours from the light meter and a day when thousands of faithful gathered in the Region of Light and went to the Heroes' Square, located near the Field of Mars, where the stage was set up.
+The caravans meet at a certain point and go "marching" to the place where a stage is located for eventual shows, as occurred in São Paulo on May 31, 2018.

-In 1993, the March For Jesus arrived in Brazil through the Apostle Estevam Hernandes, one of the founders of the Church Reborn in Christ.
+In 1993, the March For Jesus arrived in Brazil through Estevam Hernandes, one of the founders of the Church Reborn in Christ.
 This year, the March For Jesus was held in more than 100 cities in various regions of Brazil.
 Six years later, about 10 million people from approximately 200 countries marched to celebrate the name of Jesus Christ.
 People of various religions, ages and ethnicities took to the streets of countries such as England, France, Germany, Italy, Northern Ireland, Egypt, Israel, USA, Canada, Russia, Cuba, Finland, Japan, Mozambique, South Africa, Brazil, Argentina, Bolivia, Peru and Chile.
 In 2013, the event was held for the first time in the Holy Land, Israel.
 The March for Jesus has been part of Brazil's official calendar since September 2009, when Federal Law 12,025 was sanctioned by Former President Luiz Inácio Lula da Silva.
 In 2015, the event was attended by approximately 340,000 people.